 Most providers offer different types of hosting services, including shared, managed, VPS, and dedicated hosting, that range from about $3 to $400 per month.
 Shared hosting is the most affordable option since you share a server with multiple websites, while dedicated hosting is the most expensive because you get your own server.

 Let’s look at a specific example to help narrow down that range.
 Say you choose to create your site on WordPress.org.
 You’re a small business looking to get your site up and running as quickly as possible.
 You might sign up for Bluehost’s Starter plan for $2.95 a month, which includes 24/7 live chat support and a free SSL certificate and domain name included for the first year.

 Regardless of how you host your website, you’ll need a domain name.
 As your address on the internet, it’s an important part of your web presence.
 By picking a domain name that matches your company name, you’ll strengthen your brand identity and make the site seem more professional.

 Virtually all hosted and self-hosted platforms include domain name registration in their sign-up process.
-Some platforms like Squarespace and Bluehost offer it for free for the first year.
-Others like SiteGround and HostGator require you to purchase a domain from a third-party registrar like GoDaddy and then connect it to your account.
+Some platforms like Squarespace, as well as third-party hosting providers like Bluehost, include a free year of domain registration when you sign up for a plan.
+Other hosted platforms like CMS Hub and providers like SiteGround require you to purchase a domain from a third-party domain registrar like GoDaddy or Namecheap and then connect it to your account.